OctopusDeploy/blog/blog/2024-12/introducing-git-triggers/index.md

 There are several common use cases for Git triggers in Octopus that show how this feature can improve your workflow:

-1. **Deploying a new version of an application with Helm** – If you're using Helm charts to manage your Kubernetes applications, a change to the version number in your Helm chart repository can automatically trigger a new release and deployment.
+- Deploying a new version of an application with Helm – If you're using Helm charts to manage your Kubernetes applications, a change to the version number in your Helm chart repository can automatically trigger a new release and deployment.
 This eliminates manual interventions and complex CI steps when updating versions.
-2. **Deploying with Kustomize** – If you're deploying off-the-shelf applications with Kustomize, changes to Kustomize YAML files in your Git repository can automatically trigger a new release.
+- Deploying with Kustomize – If you're deploying off-the-shelf applications with Kustomize, changes to Kustomize YAML files in your Git repository can automatically trigger a new release.
 Whether you're managing multiple environments or simply updating your configurations, Git triggers make deployments seamless.
-3. **Managing infrastructure with Terraform** – For infrastructure as code (IaC) users, Git triggers are incredibly useful.
+- Managing infrastructure with Terraform – For infrastructure as code (IaC) users, Git triggers are incredibly useful.
 A commit that changes your Terraform resource files can automatically create a release and update your infrastructure in the cloud, ensuring everything is up to date and aligned with your latest Git commits.

-## How Git triggers work
+## How Git triggers work in Octopus

-Git triggers are simple to set up and work just like other triggers in Octopus (like External Feed or Scheduled triggers).
-Here's a quick rundown of how they operate:
+Git triggers are simple to set up and work just like other triggers in Octopus (like [external feed](https://octopus.com/docs/projects/project-triggers/external-feed-triggers) or [scheduled triggers](https://octopus.com/docs/projects/project-triggers/scheduled-deployment-trigger)).
+Here's a quick rundown of how they work:

 1. To get started, you configure Git triggers in your project, just like you would with any other trigger type.
 You select the repositories you want Octopus to monitor for changes.